itisluiz/DLLForward/README.md

 Here are some macros you can define **before importing the generated header** to modify behavior:
 - `DLLFORWARD_ORIGINALDLLPATH`: Sets the path to the original (proxied) DLL.
 If not specified, will be the absolute path to the DLL used to create the proxy header.
+- `DLLFORWARD_ORIGINALDLLPATH_W`: Same as above but for wide characters, has priority over the non-wide version.

+Export resolution methods:
 - `DLLFORWARD_RESOLVEPROC_NAME`: Resolve exports through the names. **This is the default option**.
 - `DLLFORWARD_RESOLVEPROC_RVA`: Resolve exports through the relative virtual addresses
 - `DLLFORWARD_RESOLVEPROC_ORDINAL`: Resolve exports through the ordinals